 Believe it or not, online personal training is a good option for the older adult community.
 Scratch that.
 It’s an excellent option!
+Transition your mature clients into mature online clients with these practical tips.

-With its flexibility and custom nature, online personal training offers the support of a fitness professional and the ability to have a personalized program, at an affordable price.
+With its custom nature, online personal training offers the support of a fitness professional and the ability to have a personalized program, at an affordable price.
 And for older adults who might be unsure of their changed fitness needs that can be a huge draw.

 Unfortunately, most trainers overlook this community of people assuming they aren’t active, don’t want to be active, and aren’t technology savvy.
 In my personal experience, I’ve found all of these to be untrue.
 Lots of older adults want to be active and are enthusiastic about learning new technology—they just don’t want to hurt themselves or exacerbate any pre-existing conditions in the process.
 They also don’t want to break the bank trying to afford a professional, as most of them are on fixed incomes.